dce/davideisinger.com/content/journal/dispatch-11-january-2024/index.md

 Finally, I'll leave you with this passage from [_4000 Weeks_][10] that I reflect upon often:

 > In his play _The Coast of Utopia_, Tom Stoppard puts an intensified version of this sentiment into the mouth of the nineteenth-century Russian philosopher Alexander Herzen, as he struggles to come to terms with the death of his son, who has drowned in a shipwreck -- and whose life, Herzen insists, was no less valuable for never coming to fruition in adult accomplishments.
 "Because children grow up, we think a child's purpose is to grow up," Herzen says. "**But a child's purpose is to be a child.** Nature doesn't disdain what only lives for a day.
 It pours the whole of itself into each moment ...
 Life's bounty is in its flow.
-Later is too late."
+Later is too late.

 [10]: https://bookshop.org/p/books/four-thousand-weeks-time-management-for-mortals-oliver-burkeman/18140090